alan-turing-institute/data-safe-haven-team/WaysofWork.md

 Meeting time should be focus on collaboration and group decisions.

-### Weekly meeting
+### Weekly team meeting
 Key facts
 - Mondays 10.00 to 10.30
 - Attended by Project working team
+- Agenda:
-- Purpose:
+  - Asynchronous items
-  - communicate work done and plans (Async)
+    - What we've done this week
+    - Things that are blocking me
+    - Coworking session suggestions
-  - address blockers
+  - Synchronous items
-  - plan the week and co-working time
-  - (If needed) reasign work
-  - (If needed) Contribute discussion points for Monthly meeting, or elevate decisions
+    - Identify blockers and arrange to solve.
+Do not spend time fixing problems in this meeting
+    - Write plans for the week.
+Meeting organisers leads a group discussion on task prioritisation.

-These meetings are the main way for the team to coordinate, they are attended by all team members accountable for carrying out the work to deliver the project.
+These meetings are the main way for the team to coordinate and structured around active stories, they are attended by all team members accountable for carrying out the work to deliver the project.

-It's asynchronous elements are as important as the actual meeting time and require everyone to update their issues and stories.
+Its asynchronous elements are as important as the actual meeting time and require everyone to update their issues and stories.

-The weekly meeting is the time to discuss and agree any new work or reprioritise existing work.
-This is not expected to happen each week, yet it is likely that after monthly meetings or main milestones (quarters, end of funding) this becomes the focus of the meeting.
-It is during this meeting that any inclussion of issues in the backlog is discussed (and elevated to the Monthly when necessary), and when issues are taken from the backlog into planned work.
+It is by filling the weekly meeting that team members report about their work, for this reason it is key to provide comprenhensive updates that the RPM can take to stories for reporting.
+This way each team member needs to provide updates in a single place.

 ### Weekly coworking
 Key facts